jaredLunde/render-props/packages/value/README.md

   uncontrolled component.
 - `value {any}`: the value of the component.
 This creates a controlled component which derives its state value from props
-- `onChange {func}`: a callback which is invoked each time the value changes
+- `onChange {func}`: a callback which is invoked each time the value changes.
+  Receives the new value as its only argument.

 ## Render Props

 #### Methods
-- `setValue`: sets value to whatever this function is called with
+- `setValue`: sets value to whatever this function is called with.
+You can also provide a function here, the return value of which will be the new value that gets set.
+The function receives two arguments, `(currentValue, props)`.
 - `resetValue`: sets value to the `initialValue` prop
 - `clearValue`: sets value to `undefined`